-Dovecot Evangelical Church began just over 70 yrs ago at the same time as many of the houses on the Dovecot estate were being built.
-We were originally part of the Liverpool City Mission (with whom we continue to have a good relationship) until 1996 when we became an independent local Church.
+Dovecot Evangelical Church began in 1936 ago at the same time as many of the houses on the Dovecot estate were being built.
+Liverpool city missionary Mr Joseph McKirgan began visiting homes in the area and a Church was formed soon afterwards.
+Dovecot Church was originally part of the Liverpool City Mission (with whom we continue to have a good relationship) until 1996 when we became an independent local Church.

 In the 1930s a large housing estate was planned to be built which we now know as Dovecot.
 The layout of the area has not changed much since these original plans were drawn up all those years ago.
 In this large area no plans were made for an evangelical church to be built.